niranjanreddy891/Object-Detection-using-LiDAR/README.md

 Note:

-# In the next release, I want to show the name of the object like person, vehicle, trees and roads by Name.
+# In the next release, I want to show the name of the object like person, vehicle, trees and roads by Name if possible to show accuracy in percentage.